SergeyMi37/eap-sql2xlsx/README.md

 ## What's new

-Added use of the fileserver project to demonstrate how to get a generated xlsx file
+Added use of the [fileserver](https://openexchange.intersystems.com/package/Cache-FileServer) and [csvgen](https://openexchange.intersystems.com/package/csvgen) projects to demonstrate how to get a generated xlsx file

 ## eap-sql2xlsx